CasparKielwein/Aaargh/Classes.md

 ## Druid

+### Comment
+A druid first choses the Call of the Wild discipline which has the largest influence on its playstyle.
+It determines its role as striker, tank, healer, or controler.
+The circle then sets the relationship to the other heroes.
+Does the druid better fight alone, next to the others and does he help them, or benefit from them?

+Druids have less raw spell power than sorcerers but their Call of the Wild sets them apart.
+Their higher level spell abilities tend to be modifications of a common spell.

+### Proficiencies
 __Skill Proficiency:__ Choose three skills from the following: Stealth, Nature, Heal, Perception __Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with Cloth and Leather Armor.